 If you’re based in the EU

-You should register for VAT in the country where your business is established.
-Once you reach your country’s domestic sales threshold, VAT registration becomes mandatory.
+If you’re based in the EU, you should register for VAT in the country where your business is established.
+Registration becomes mandatory once you reach your country’s domestic sales threshold.

 What is the OSS scheme?